Pete Doherty: Drug use and legal problems

 Doherty has been repeatedly arrested for drug offences and offences arising from drug use, such as drunk driving, car theft, and driving with a suspended licence.
 He has pleaded guilty to possession of crack cocaine, heroin, cannabis and ketamine.
 His addictions have resulted in imprisonment and trips to rehabilitation facilities.
 Drugs had been so important at some points in his life that, in his younger days, Doherty worked as a drug dealer to pay for his drug habit, as he admitted to author Peter Welsh in his biography.
 Doherty stated that he had been a rent boy, and that during that time, he robbed one of his male clients.
 In his 2022 autobiography, Doherty said that his claims of being a rent boy were made up as a way to shock interviewers.

 In 2003, while Doherty's first band the Libertines were performing in Japan without him, he broke into Carl Barât's flat and stole various items, including an old guitar and a laptop computer.
 On 7 September, Doherty was sentenced by Judge Roger Davies to six months in prison; the sentence was eventually shortened to two months on appeal.
 Doherty was released from jail on 8 October 2003.

+In 2004, Doherty sought treatment for his drug addiction.
+He attended the alternative detox centre Wat Tham Krabok, a temple in Thailand, famous for its rehabilitation programme for crack and heroin users.
+He left after three days and returned to England.

 On 2 February 2005, Doherty was arrested after an altercation with documentary film maker Max Carlish, who was making the rockumentary Stalking Pete Doherty about the singer and sold photos of a heroin-smoking Doherty to the tabloids.
 Doherty and his friend Alan Wass were charged with robbery and blackmail.
 On 7 February, he was released on bail after his record company Rough Trade put up £150,000 in bonds.
 All charges against him were later dropped by the Crown Prosecution Service (CPS) due to a lack of evidence.

 In October 2007, Doherty said in an interview with the BBC Radio 4 show Front Row that he had briefly reconciled with his father after three years when his father visited him in rehab, but were estranged again over drugs.
 Doherty's mother, Jacqueline, has published a book about Doherty and his drug problems entitled Pete Doherty: My Prodigal Son.
 In late 2007, a photo was published in several newspapers of Doherty allegedly forcing his pet cat to inhale from a crack pipe.